Year Graduated: 2019

 Program/Degree: Educational Leadership MEd

-Who is a faculty member that you enjoyed working with at SFU and why?
+Who is a faculty member you have enjoyed working with and why?

-What would you say to prospective students who are considering graduate school at SFU?
+What would you say to prospective students who are considering graduate school in the Faculty of Education?